ViperImaging/PublicGuides/win10iso/win10iso.md

 # Preparing Windows 10 for a Virtual Machine
 The purpose of this document is to guide the user through the acquisition of the Windows 10 *.iso* file.

+If you want to follow this guide without images then check out the [abridged guide](win10iso.md).

 ## Downloading the installer

 Visit the Windows page [here](https://www.microsoft.com/en-us/software-download/windows10)